 For most of us, the big toe is the longest on the foot.
 But for a not-small amount of people (about 15% of the population), the second toe reaches farther than the first.

-You may be wondering: aside from a visual difference, does this (inherited) condition, known as Morton’s foot, cause any problems?
+You may be wondering: aside from a visual difference, does this (inherited) condition, known as Morton’s toe or foot, cause any problems?